Makrand Sinha

 About Me

-I am an assistant professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
-Previously I was a Simons-Berkeley postdoctoral fellow at the Simons Institute at UC Berkeley and a postdoctoral researcher in the Networks and Optimization group at CWI in Amsterdam.
+I am an assistant professor in the Siebel School of Computing and Data Science at the University of Illinois at Urbana-Champaign.
+Previously I was a Simons-Berkeley postdoctoral fellow and part of the quantum pod at the Simons Institute at UC Berkeley and a postdoctoral researcher at CWI Amsterdam.

 My research is in the area of theoretical computer science.
-My primary research interests lie in the foundations of quantum and classical computation and optimization, and specifically in understanding the relative power of quantum vs classical algorithms and communication protocols, understanding limitations of various approaches in optimization such as Linear or Semidefinite Programs, and designing algorithms for various optimization problems.
+My primary research interests lie in the foundations of quantum and classical computation and optimization, and specifically in understanding quantum advantage in various scenarios, understanding limitations of various approaches in optimization such as linear or semidefinite programs, and designing algorithms for various optimization problems.

 Teaching